The Beggar's bowl

 On Luster Glazes:

-In *At the Gate of Dawn*, my exploration of luster glazes reflects a technical engagement with historical ceramic techniques.
-Beginning research four months before the exhibition, I experimented with test tile spheres, achieving promising results.
-The luster glaze process demanded precise control over firing temperatures and atmospheres to capture its unique reflective qualities.
-I created a distinctive, iridescent finish that honors the alchemical roots of ceramic art and my Arabic cultural influence.
-This method invites contemplation on the meditative and transformative aspects of glaze chemistry.
+I began my research four months before the exhibition, and I experimented with test tile spheres, achieving promising results.
+The luster glaze process demanded control over firing temperatures and atmospheres to capture its unique reflective qualities.
+I created a distinctive, iridescent finish that honors the alchemical roots of ceramic art and Arabic cultural influence.